Does Your Life Lack Meaning And Purpose? You’re Not Alone!

 In the book The Upside Of Stress: Why Stress Is Good For You, and How To Get Good At It, Kelly McGonigal, Ph.D., shared research findings that a lack of meaningful stress may even be bad for your health.

-I got to the point where I felt my soul was dying, and I knew I needed to make some changes.
+I got to the point where my soul hunger had turned into soul pain, and I knew I needed to make some changes.
+I had no idea what, I just knew I needed to change.

 I began learning about the power of meditation and decided to try it.
 As I established a regular practice, a shift and transformation began.
 In the post, With So Many Choices, What Is The Best Type Of Meditation For Me?
-I shared a guided meditation and some suggestions on where to begin if you’re curious.
+I shared a guided meditation and some suggestions on where to begin if you’re curious about setting up a core meditation practice.

 My meditation practice lets me quiet my mind so that I can hear my soul and the little voice inside me.